-In February 2013, the CT Scan machine was purchased and installed at the facility located at 227 Madison Street, New York, NY.
-A reimbursement request for the full amount of the agreement has been received and is still under review with additional documentation requested and pending.
-The CT scanner has been in use having producing over several thousand scans in its first year of which over 90% were for low income patients as estimated by the Health and Hospitals Corporation.
+In 2013, the CT Scan machine was purchased and installed at the facility located at 227 Madison Street, New York, NY.
+A reimbursement request for the full amount of the agreement was received, reviewed and paid in full in the first quarter of 2014.
+The CT scanner has been in use having produced several thousand scans in its first year of which over 90% were for low income patients as estimated by the Health and Hospitals Corporation.
+The terms of this grant have been fulfilled and payments have been made thereby completing this project.